BhumBhumrapee/ray-tracing/README.md

 to make the image look nicer, such as anti-aliasing, the code was running just fine at a good speed.
 However, after I've added anti-aliasing, the rendering process takes much longer time than expected, around 1 minute for a simple image with 10 samples.
 Realising that this would we bad when we moved to thousands of samples, I've decided to move to c++ as the author of the book recommended.
 Another reason that I've chosen c++ is the fact that I can gain access to multiprocessing libraries such as OpenMP very easily.
 This will be used to speed up the rendering process even more.
+I've splitted my learning into two part, which is the part where i follow the book, and the part where I go out and try things on my own.
+Let's start with the theory from the book.

 ### Theory / Straight from the book

 As stated, most of the idea behind the implementation is followed directly from the book, this includes, camera, basic materials, hittable class abstraction, vector functions, ray casting, sphere shape, and colour.
 Some have little tweaks in between but it is very minor.
+I've learned a lot through reading the whole book although I have already learned most of the math and physics concepts discussed inside from physics, linear algebra and calculus class, the book is the one that connects and bring it all to life.

 The final output from the book is the following picture featuring all types of material,

 ![all_mat_types_512_samples](https://user-images.githubusercontent.com/83196403/158046149-41a3b59d-7f5a-45ba-83ff-221cc649c10a.png)

 ### Extension to light material and rectangular shape

+Although the project was very enjoyable, this is where the fun part begins.
+Where I go try and struggle to implement things not discussed in the book by my own.
+Let's start with the light material, where I will walkthough my thinking process.

 #### Light material